richadalal/ClimateBots/README.md

 # climatebots
-Collaborated on a team to create this project for the SET Hacks Hackathon.
+Collaborated with others in a team to create this project for the SET Hacks Hackathon.

 A climate change activism and social-networking platform that connects like-minded people by promoting positive change.